MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ![navigationEvents](../media/navigation-events.png)

+When an error occurs, the following events are raised and may depend on navigation to an error page.

+- `SourceChanged`
+- `ContentLoading`
+- `HistoryChanged`

-In error cases there may or may not be `SourceChanged`, `ContentLoading`, or `HistoryChanged` event(s) depending on whether the navigation is continued to an error page.
-In case of an HTTP redirect, there will be multiple `NavigationStarting` events in a row.
+When there is an HTTP redirect, there are multiple `NavigationStarting` events.

 As an example of utilizing those events, let's register a handler for `NavigationStarting` to cancel any non-https requests.